kevinhayen/grandma3_fixture_to_presets/README.md

 works on **v1.8.1.0**

 ```
+Little important info:
-IMPORTANT !
-This plugin can fail on fixtures types, having "User" defined as Source in the "fixture types" overview
+- This plugin can fail on fixtures types, having "User" defined as Source in the "fixture types" overview
+- A scrollbar will be added later as a feature, for when their is more to show than what your screen can handle
 ```

 ## Example

 https://user-images.githubusercontent.com/95590073/199271857-11ac8645-fafa-498f-9ad6-1acc2f8ecdf5.mp4